schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 		# NSShiftKeyMask | NSControlKeyMask | NSCommandKeyMask | NSAlternateKeyMask
 		self.keyboardShortcutModifier = NSCommandKeyMask | NSShiftKeyMask

-		# A list of general context menu items described as a list of `name`/`method` pairs.
+		# A list of general context menu items described as a dictionary of following keys:
-		# These context menu items will appear at the top of the menu
+		# 'name': the text displayed in the menu
-		#   if no index is given as the third parameter in each set.
-		# Otherwise, -1 will position the menu item at the bottom of the menu,
-		#   all other integers will position them in that position.
+		# 'action': the method to call
 		self.generalContextMenus = [
-			["Context menu at top", self.doSomething],
-			["Context menu at bottom", self.doSomething, -1],
-		]
+			{"name": "Layer info in Macro Window", "action": self.printInfo}, ]
 ```